opis/docs/json-schema/2.x/references.md

 ---

 Remember when we mentioned about the `$id` keyword in the [JSON Schema Structure](structure.html#id-keyword)?
 Now is time to use that `$id` for something.
-As we said, a json schema document can be identified by an unique id.
+As we said, a JSON Schema document can be identified by an unique id.

-Consider that we have two json schema documents: one validates a custom email address and the other one validates an user which must have that custom email address.
+Consider that we have two JSON Schema documents: one validates a custom email address and the other one validates an user which must have that custom email address.
 In order to reuse the custom email validator we make a reference to it by using the `$ref` keyword.
 Let's see how it will look.